 Alcohol abuse and alcohol addiction are serious problems that are often influenced by genetics, social environment, and even the way you were raised.
 The difference between the two is that in general, people suffering from alcohol abuse can set limits on their drinking.
 Signs may include neglecting your responsibilities, getting into legal trouble because of alcohol, and continuing drinking despite having problems in your relationships.
 Alcohol addiction on the other hand often leads people to feel like they can't function without alcohol or that they are physically dependent on the substance.
 Signs and symptoms of alcohol addiction often include an increase tolerance, losing control over your drinking, devoting your attention and energy to alcohol, and suffering from physical symptoms such as sweating, nausea and vomiting, and anxiety caused by withdrawal.
 Alcohol abuse can increase one's risk of developing dementia and memory loss, bleeding in the digestive tract, brain cell damage, and cancer of the esophagus, colon, and liver.

 For some alcoholics and their families, an intervention is just what they need in order to get help.
 Common options include informal and formal interventions.
 During an intervention, concerned family members and friends gather together in the same room with the alcoholic.
 It's best for people considering intervention to educate themselves about the process of the disease before beginning.
 Another helpful tip is to schedule an intervention evaluation following the meeting.

-If you or someone you love is in need of treatment for their alcohol dependence, call the treatment specialists at Drug and Alcohol Treatment Centers Miami at (305) 260-6513.
+If you or someone you love is in need of treatment for their alcohol dependence, we can help you find the right facility and program for your needs.
+Call Drug Treatment Centers Miami at (877) 804-1531.